 Who Was Brandon Teena?

-Teena Renae Brandon was born female in Lincoln, Nebraska on December 12, 1972, to JoAnn Brandon.
-By his late teens, he started to identify and live as a man, going by the name Brandon Teena.
+Teena Renae Brandon was born female and by his late teens, he started to identify and live as a man, going by the name Brandon Teena.
 In 1993, after learning of his biological sex, John Lotter and Tom Nissen took Teena to a remote area and raped him.
 A week later, the two shot and killed Teena after learning that he reported the incident to the police.
 His death has become one of the most notorious anti-trans hate crimes in the U.S. and is the subject of the 1999 film Boys Don't Cry.

 Identifying as Male